National Park

 The Haleakalā volcano on Maui features a very large crater with numerous cinder cones, Hosmer's Grove of alien trees, the Kipahulu section's scenic pools of freshwater fish, and the native Hawaiian goose.
 The park protects the greatest number of endangered species within a U.S. national park.[1]

-Haleakalā National Park is not very dog friendly, though dogs are allowed at vehicle accessible campgrounds, and along roads and paved pathways.
+Haleakalā National Park is not dog friendly, though dogs are allowed along roads and paved pathways, but not allowed in parking lots.

 Website